-- (e) The psychological assistant shall comply with regulations that the board may, from time to time, duly adopt relating to the fulfillment of requirements in continuing education. - (f) No person shall practice as a psychological assistant who is found by the board to be in violation of Section 2960 and the rules and regulations duly adopted thereunder.
+(e) The psychological assistant shall comply with regulations that the board may, from time to time, duly adopt relating to the fulfillment of requirements in continuing education.

+(f) No person shall practice as a psychological assistant who is found by the board to be in violation of Section 2960 and the rules and regulations duly adopted thereunder. pursuant to that section.

-- SEC.
-5. Section 2914 of the Business and Professions Code is amended to read: - 2914.
-Each applicant for licensure shall comply with all of the following requirements: - (a) Is not subject to denial of licensure under Division 1.5 (commencing with Section 475). - (b) Possess an earned doctorate degree (1) in psychology, (2) in educational psychology, or (3) in education with the field of specialization in counseling psychology or educational psychology.
+SEC.
+5. SEC.
+3. Section 2914 of the Business and Professions Code is amended to read:

+2914.
+Each applicant for licensure shall comply with all of the following requirements:

+(a) Is not subject to denial of licensure under Division 1.5 (commencing with Section 475).

+(b) (1) Possess an earned doctorate degree (1) (A) in psychology, (2) (B) in educational psychology, or (3) (C) in education with the field of specialization in counseling psychology or educational psychology.
 Except as provided in subdivision (g), this degree or training shall be obtained from an accredited university, college, or professional school.
 The board shall make the final determination as to whether a degree meets the requirements of this section.